Board and care homes — the smaller, more personal option

 Sometimes you won't know which kind of placement this is going to be until you're already in it.
 The facility will tell you, "Let's see how they do," which is code for "we're going to watch and make decisions as we go."
 This is maddening because you want to know.
 You want to plan.
 You want to understand the shape of the future.
 But the future genuinely is uncertain.
 After a stroke, some people relearn function nobody expected.
 Others don't.
 Your parent's personality, their will, their medical trajectory, the quality of therapy they receive, whether a specific medication works, whether they develop a urinary tract infection.
 All of these things shift the prognosis.
 You're not being denied information out of malice.
 You're being told the truth: nobody knows yet.

 What you do know is that right now, today, your parent needs care beyond what's safely possible at home.
 That's a legitimate fact.
-And making a decision based on that fact is not the same as abandoning them.
-In fact, it often means you're doing right by them.
+Making a decision based on that fact is not the same as abandoning them.
+In fact, it often means you're doing right by them in the way that matters most.